isomerpages/govtech-corp/media/technews/_posts/2022-10-27-post-Women in cybersecurity – GovTechies on life as cyber guardians.md

 cyber defence plan coming together and having a sound strategy backed by a motivated and committed team.
 It’s what enables us to spring into action and respond when incidents like the SolarWinds attack occur.</p>
-<h3>Mei Leng, you were named one of the&nbsp;<a href="https://womeninsecurityaseanregion.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">top 30 women</a>&nbsp;in cybersecurity at the ASEAN Region Awards this year.
+<h3>Mei Leng, you were named one of the&nbsp;top 30 women&nbsp;in cybersecurity at the ASEAN Region Awards this year.
 What was that like?</h3>
 <p><strong>Mei Leng:</strong>&nbsp;I am humbled and grateful to be the recipient
 of the award.
 I felt thankful that my work had been recognised.
 It motivates me to continue to challenge myself to achieve greater heights.</p>